MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 >    Consider using [Zone to Zone disaster recovery](/azure/site-recovery/azure-to-azure-how-to-enable-zone-to-zone-disaster-recovery) for virtual machines to recover from site failure while reducing the complexity of availability using zone-redundant services.
 There can be cost benefits from reduced operational complexity.
 >
 > - **Choose the right billing model**.
 Evaluate whether commitment-based models for compute, optimize costs for based on the business requirements of workload.
 Consider these Azure options:
 >   - **[Azure Reservations](/azure/virtual-machines/prepay-reserved-vm-instances)**: Prepay for predictable workloads and save over consumption-based pricing.
 >   - **[Azure Savings Plan](https://azure.microsoft.com/pricing/offers/savings-plan-compute/#benefits-and-features)**: If you commit to spend a fixed hourly amount on compute services for one or three years, this plan can reduce costs.
 >   - **Azure Hybrid Benefit**: Save when you migrate your on-premises VMs to Azure.
 >   - **License mobility**: Bring your own licenses to Azure and save on Windows Server and SQL Server.
 > - **Monitor usage**.
 Continuously monitor usage patterns and detect unused or underutilized VMs.
 For those instances, shut down VM instances when not in use.
-Deploy [Azure Monitor Agent (AMA)](/azure/azure-monitor/agents/agents-overview) to collect monitoring data from the guest operating system. //TODO... add VMInsights? or remove AMA.
+Monitoring is a principle approach of Operational Excellence.
+For more information, see the recommendations given in [Operational Excellence](#operational-excellence).
 >
 > - **Look for ways to optimize**.
-For example, use a Premium SSD v2 disk based on your workload patterns, and programmatically adjust its performance to account for either higher or lower demand.
-For other disk types, size your disks to achieve the desired performance without the need to provision instances over the needed capacity.
-Account for fluctuating workload patterns, and minimizing unused provisioned capacity.
+For example, shut down VM instances which aren't in use, use Spot VMs when appropriate, programmatically adjust Premium SSD v2 disk performance  to account for either higher or lower demand.
+>
+> - **Optimize scaling cost**.
+Choose the most cost-effective approach between increasing resources in an existing system (scale up) or adding more instances of that system (scale out).
+Optimize autoscaling policies by adjusting thresholds and using the right cooldown period.
+Consider offloading demand by distributing demand to other resources, or you can reduce demand by implementing priority queues, gateway offloading, buffering, and rate limiting.

 ##### Recommendations

-Explore the following table of recommendations to optimize your Virtual Machine configuration for service cost:
+Use the design strategy to build your proof-of-concept or optimize your existing environment by evaluating these recommendations.

+These recommendations don't represent an exhaustive list of all configurations available for Azure Virtual Machines and their dependencies.
+Instead, they represent the key recommendations mapped to the preceding design perspectives.

 |Recommendation|Benefit|
 |------------------------------|-----------|